diproray/naive_bayes_classifier_c_plusplus/README.md

 Naive Bayes Classifier

 # File Storage
-1. All classes are placed into directories of the class name within `src`.
+1. All classes are placed into directories of the class name within `./src/`.
 All classes have associated `.cpp` and `.h` files.
 2. Universal utility/helper functions are placed in `./src/utils`.
+3. `src/global_variables.h` contains global variables implemented for the purpose of extra-credit features.
-3. The program to be run is in `main.cpp`.
+4. The program to be run is in `src/main.cpp`.

 # Design
 1. The "smallest" unit of data is `ImageData`.
 It represents a single image.
 This class contains an image, encoded as a 2D array of 1s (foreground) and 0s (background).